Tax Planning Can Look Efficient

 Those are useful outcomes.
 They just do not describe how today's decisions reshape future tax constraints.

 Retirement taxes are not just a filing issue.
 They are a distribution issue.
-Which account is used, when income is recognized, and how decisions sequence together all shape the result.
+Which account is used, when income is recognized, and how decisions sequence together determine how much wealth remains usable over time.

 What Annual Planning Does Not Capture